This wasn’t supposed to happen.

 You can find Sulky Cotton Petite Blendables online through Anita’s Little Stitches, or check your local fabric store that carries Sulky products.

-The cotton petites work well with the 110 hook (which is the largest hook in this three hook tambour set from Hedeghog).
+The cotton petites work well with the 110 hook (which is the largest hook in the typical set of tambour hook and needles that’s available from Lacis).
 It glides in and out of the fabric really easily.

 We’ll talk resources soon!